 "Exploring an exhibition at the Museum of the International Red Cross and Red Crescent" Photo by Vivian Yela

 "A visit to the Museum of the International Red Cross and Red Crescent" Photo by Vivian Yela

 "Wagner's International Health Policy class in discussion at the International Committee of the Red Cross" Photo by Vivian Yela

 "A lecture at the Global Fund to Fight Aids, Tuberculosis and Malaria" Photo by Vivian Yela

 "Wagner’s International Health Policy class visits the WHO" Photo by Vivian Yela

-Join us for an information session on Friday, February 3, 2014, 1:30pm, at NYU Wagner to learn more about this course and Wagner's other summer courses abroad.
-The exact date, time and RSVP will be posted here the week of December 16, 2013.
+Join us for an information session on Friday, February 7, 2014, 1:30pm, at NYU Wagner to learn more about this course and Wagner's other summer courses abroad.
+RSVP here.

 Requests for Registration Form and Timeline